 “We needed to put senior management, risk management experts, and audit management in one environment.
 We needed risk owners to be able to update data in a quick and timely fashion so that we can provide leadership with the information that it needs.
 We did not want the tool to be the roadblock, so it had to present as a very simple user platform for anyone that needed it.” – Chief Risk Officer North American Utilities Provider

-Table 2 summarizes the potential benefits that the adaption of data management to specific use cases and stakeholder contexts over a “data-centric” view, as well as factors to consider as organizations evaluate how GRC solutions provide for this need.
+There can be great tremendous benefits reaped from the adaption of data management to specific use cases and stakeholder contexts over a “data-centric” view, as well as factors to consider as organizations evaluate how GRC solutions provide for this need.